haskell/haskell-language-server/docs/features.md

 Provides semantic tokens for each token in the source code to support semantic highlighting.

+## Document links

+Provided by: `hls-document-link-plugin`

+Extracts clickable links (e.g., URLs in Haddock comments) and makes them available as LSP document links.
+This allows editors to open the linked resource directly from the source code.

 ## Rewrite to overloaded record syntax

 Provided by: `hls-overloaded-record-dot-plugin`